 A first-instance judgment from the Maritime and Commercial High Court may be appealed to the High Courts of Eastern or Western Denmark or, under very special circumstances, the Supreme Court.

 All aspects of the first-instance judgment may be part of the appeal (eg, questions or issues regarding matters of law and evidence).

-An appeal case before the High Courts of Eastern or Western Denmark normally takes one to two years.
+An appeal case before the High Courts of Eastern or Western Denmark normally takes nine to 18 months.

 Are there other dispute resolution options open to parties that believe their patents to be infringed outside the courts?

 Parties involved in a patent dispute can – as an alternative to litigation in court – settle the case by arbitration or mediation.
 The Danish courts offer court-based mediation, but there is no specialised arbitration system for patent disputes in Denmark.